russellf9/ng-queue-app/README.md

 As the standard NG-2 CLI process uses Webpack to (emulate)? the application with creating a directory structure for Development I had to make a structure which uses Production.

 The following commands create the build files in a `dist` directory and serves the app to `http://localhost:3000/`

+## Notes

+I'm using [Semantic UI](http://semantic-ui.com/) as I having some issues using Bootstrap and it is the same CSS framewoek as used in the NG-2 book.

 ```
 ng build